 - Various Institutional Loan Programs

 We encourage all students to apply early since funding for some financial aid programs is limited.
-Students may also apply through the Health Science Center's Office of Financial Aid for various state, institutional and private scholarship programs.
+Students may apply through the Health Science Center's Office of Financial Aid for various state, institutional and private scholarship programs.
 Students may also apply directly to private foundations for scholarship opportunities.
 Students are encouraged to contact the Office of Financial Aid for more information or questions they might have regarding financial aid and scholarships.
-For questions related on financial benefits associated with armed forces service, students should contact their local military recruiter.
+For questions related to financial benefits associated with military service, students should contact their local recruiter.

 Financial aid programs are governed by policies and practices of external governmental agencies and are subject to change without notice.

-Due to the demanding course schedule, holding a part-time job may not be possible.
+Due to demanding course schedules, holding a part-time job may not be possible.
 This creates a greater dependence on financial aid to cover living expenses.
 Some students discover a need to borrow additional funds beyond what the Stafford programs will allow.
-The source of these additional funds is usually a private alternative educational loan.
+The source of these additional funds is usually either a Direct Lending Grad PLUS loan or a private/ alternative educational loan.

-A good credit history is important to ensure that any student is able to take full advantage of all funding options available through financial aid.
+Credit approval is required to receive a Direct Lending Grad Plus loan or a private/alternative educational loan.
+A good credit history is important to ensure that any student is able to take full advantage of all funding options.